mikeyy/nonoCAPTCHA/README.rst

 nonoCAPTCHA
 ===========

-An async Python library to automate solving ReCAPTCHA v2 by audio, using PocketSphinx, Microsoft Azure’s and Amazon's Transcribe Speech-to-Text API.
+An async Python library to automate solving ReCAPTCHA v2 by audio using PocketSphinx, Microsoft Azure’s and Amazon's Transcribe Speech-to-Text API.
 Built with Pyppeteer for it’s Chrome automation framework and similarities to Puppeteer, PyDub for easily converting MP3 files into WAV, Quart for it’s async